kartva/kartva/README.md

 I'm interested in designing performant and delightful software.
 I love open-source and have contributed a bunch.
 Feel free to [contact me](mailto:sendtokartavya@gmail.com) if you'd like to chat about something I've worked on or might find interesting.
 I can be found IRL most easily at [Hack Nights](https://events.purduehackers.com/) at Purdue University.

 ### Work / Open-Source Contributions
-I will be interning at [Modular](https://www.modular.com/) in the summer and [Neuralink](https://neuralink.com/) in the fall, both in the Bay Area.
+I am interning at [Modular](https://www.modular.com/) in the summer and [Neuralink](https://neuralink.com/) in the fall, both in the Bay Area.
 I previously worked on [icu4x](https://github.com/unicode-org/icu4x), an open-source i18n library by the Unicode consortium, and [Librarian](https://github.com/kartva/Librarian), a bioinformatics quality control tool.
 I've contributed feature patches to [Rust Analyzer](https://github.com/rust-lang/rust-analyzer/), [Rust Clippy](https://github.com/rust-lang/rust-clippy/), [Wine](https://gitlab.winehq.org/wine/wine), [OpenSearch](https://github.com/opensearch-project/) and [Zola](https://github.com/getzola/zola/).

 ### Research
 I'm broadly interested in programming languages, systems programming and distributed systems.
 My current work is in creating optimizations for [Mergeable Replicated Datatypes](https://www.cs.purdue.edu/homes/suresh/papers/oopsla19-mrdt.pdf).

 ### A chronological ordering of stuff I've done / am doing
 #### Summer 2025
-- I will be interning at [Modular](https://www.modular.com/). ~~I will not be at ETH Zurich for those wondering.~~
+- I am interning at [Modular](https://www.modular.com/) working on the Mojo standard library.
+I expect nearly all of my work to be open-source. ~~I will not be at ETH Zurich for those wondering.~~
-- I will be attending [YCombinator's AI Startup School](https://www.ycombinator.com/blog/ai-startupschool) in San Francisco, California!
+- I attended [YCombinator's AI Startup School](https://www.ycombinator.com/blog/ai-startupschool) in San Francisco, California.
 - ~~I will be attending [PLMW](https://www.sigplan.org/Conferences/PLMW/) at [PLDI 2025](https://pldi25.sigplan.org/) in Seoul, South Korea!~~ (conflicts with AI Startup School)

 #### Spring 2025